cwnt-io/ripissue/README.md

 git add _1_todo/new_issue_2/
 git add _0_backlog/new_issue_2
-TODO: kanbandirs to enum
-- print kanban.iter()
-    - review create
 - implement renaming (moving) issue (see links at readme.md) issue.to_kanban(kanban_enum)
 - mv in fs and returns new issue

 - publish on crates.io
     - https://doc.rust-lang.org/cargo/reference/publishing.html